Adegbenga1/NY-CITY-BIKE/README.md

 It also creates Visualizations for the Trip Analysis,story and report for Presentation

 ## Results
-1. Check out time for users are 40min and 59min  for male and female riders respectively
+1. Check-out time for users are 40min and 59min  for male and female riders respectively

 2. Trips by wekday/hr indicated consistent starttime between 6am and 9am on weekdays(Monday -Friday)